Doctoral Program (PhD) and (DMin)

 PRTS seeks to adhere to the Reformed and Puritan tradition of blending learning and piety as exemplified by John Calvin (1509-1564), William Perkins (1558-1602), William Ames (1576-1633), Gisbertus Voetius (1589-1676), Archibald Alexander (1772-1851), and many others.
 We aim to do so by offering a PhD program that is distinctive in its academics and biblical piety; this is evident in the admission requirements, the program’s academic rigor, and the spiritual formation components of the program.

 The PhD program is academically rigorous as we offer a comprehensive doctoral program with high, measurable, and internationally peer-reviewed academic standards.
-The academics of the program is further enhanced by a dedicated faculty for the doctoral program combined with qualified, PRTS-approved scholars serving as adjunct faculty and co-advisors for the doctoral student.
-The program is also further enhanced by external courses to be taken by the PhD student outside PRTS, and the goal of publishing the doctoral dissertation with an academic and internationally-recognized publishing house.
+The academics are further enhanced by a dedicated faculty for the doctoral program combined with qualified, PRTS-approved scholars serving as adjunct faculty and co-advisors for the doctoral students.
+The program is also further enhanced by external courses to be taken by the PhD student outside PRTS, and the goal of publishing the doctoral dissertations with an academic and internationally-recognized publishing house.

-The PhD program at PRTS is supported by a vast number of primary and secondary sources, and other research resources as found in the Puritan Research Center (PRC).
+The PhD program at PRTS is supported by a vast number of primary and secondary sources along with other research resources found in the Puritan Research Center (PRC).
 The PRC is the culmination of a dream that is decades old and offers exciting possibilities for promoting the appreciation of Reformed and Puritan literature around the world.
 The PRC’s aim is to assemble the largest possible collection of resources on the Puritans, including antiquarian books (mostly from the seventeenth century) and modern reprints of Puritan writings, as well as secondary source materials on the Puritans such as books, dissertations, and articles.

 A Worldwide Reach

-A Robust Program that is Affordable and Able to be Completed from a Distance
+A Robust Program that is Fully Funded and Able to be Completed On or Off Campus

-The spiritual formation components of the PhD program may consist of assigned readings, experiential preaching (theory and practice), and practical teaching ministry.
-Resonating with the Reformed and Puritan tradition of international learning, PRTS’s doctoral program is one with a strong international dimension that articulates biblical, reformed doctrine, and biblical experiential preaching and teaching.
+Resonating with the Reformed and Puritan tradition of international learning, PRTS’s doctoral program has a strong international dimension that articulates biblical, reformed doctrine, and biblical experiential preaching and teaching.